The key to your future career

 Travel-related costs

-• Travel to and from uni, for example bus passes to campus
+• Travel to and from uni (eg. bus passes to campus)

-• Maintenance costs for your car or bicycle if you have them
+• Maintenance costs for your car or bicycle, if you’ve got them

 Technology costs and fees

-• Technical issues, like a broken phone screen or lost headphones
+• Technical issues, like replacing a broken phone screen or lost headphones

 • Your phone bill